Florida ITSM Meetup · May 2026

 No one owns it.

-"Everyone's responsible" means no one is.
-Without a named owner, it gets scheduled, bumped, and forgotten.
+"Everyone's accountable" means no one is.
+Without a named owner, improvement gets talked about but never happens.

 No capacity.